jtassia/You-Dont-Know-JS/es6 & beyond/ch2.md

 gclef.length;					// 2
 ```

 So, how do we accurately calculate the length of such a string?
-In this scenario, this trick will work:
+In this scenario, the following trick will work:

 ```js
 var gclef = "𝄞";